PortableApps/Launcher/Other/Source/Manual/advanced/debug.rst

    Any other value will cause debugging messages to not be shown.
 If you want both, leave this value out.

-To debug only certain :ref:`segments <advanced-segments>`, there are more flags:
+To debug only certain :ref:`segments <segments>`, there are more flags:

 ``DEBUG_GLOBAL``
    Debug outside all segments.